Sending and Receiving Packets

 socklen_t fromLength = sizeof( from );

-int received_bytes = recvfrom( socket, (char*)packet_data, maximum_packet_size,
+int bytes = recvfrom( socket,

-0, (sockaddr*)&from, &fromLength );
+&fromLength );

-if ( received_bytes <= 0 )
+if ( bytes <= 0 )

 break;

-unsigned int from_address = ntohl( from.sin_addr.s_addr );
+unsigned int from_address =

-unsigned int from_port = ntohs( from.sin_port );
+unsigned int from_port =

 // process received packet